-1 Invent, create, and present paintings employing contemporary art trends, arranged in a portfolio appropriate for submission to four -year institution or gallery.
-(ISLO1, ISLO2, ISLO3, ISLO5)
+1. Invent, create, and present paintings employing contemporary art trends that embody a personal style and are arranged in a portfolio appropriate for submission to four year institution, gallery or for employment in the field.

-2 Critique works of art.
-(ISO1, ISLO2, ISO3, ISLO4, ISLO5)
+2. Critique works of art.

-3 Write a description and opinion essay on a contemporary artwork.
-(ISLO1, ISLO2, ISLO3, ISLO5)
+3. Write a descriptive opinion essay on a contemporary painting.